 Some initial thoughts

 If you are coming from the preceding post, Automated UI Tests: Taking the Plunge, then you probably have a solid notion of what we’re going to express here.
-The ideas and advice are not designed to be a definitive list of items that, if followed, guarantee success into automated UI testing conversion.
+The ideas and advice are not designed to be a definitive list of items that, if followed, guarantee success in automated UI testing conversion.

 Part of what makes the world of software development exciting is that every situation is unique and presents its own challenges.
 Let’s help get your creative juices flowing and provide the right context that can get you on a confident path of automated UI testing, with your own artifacts and processes.